Please complete the home learning activities on Showbie. Click here

-How many different materials can you name?
+How many different explorers can you name?

 Extra activities to try at home